| |

 Ali’s ‘sakhawat’ (generosity).
 The same day after

-‘iftari’ in Maulatena Fatema’s house.
+‘iftari’ in Maulaatona Faatemah’s house.
 With this

 to Allah to safeguard her household’s honour and her prayers